Terroristic Threatening: can you be incarcerated for rap lyrics? Absolutely.

 But the first amendment is limited.
 The classic limitation which we all know is that it is not protected to yell fire in a crowded theater (where there is no fire).
 Yelling fire is okay when there is a fire, you’re saving lives not threatening anybody.
 When there is no fire you are costing lives.
 Context is king.
 Timing is the difference between genius and criminal.

-And doing a couple weeks in jail for lyrics never hurt anyone’s freestyle game.
+And doing a couple of weeks in jail for lyrics never hurt anyone’s freestyle game.